CrowdStrike/aws-verified-access/README.md

 ## Support

-The quick start guide is an open source project and not a CrowdStrike product.
+The CrowdStrike AWS Verified Access integration is an open source project and not a CrowdStrike product.
 As such, it carries no formal support, expressed, or implied.
-If you encounter any issues while deploying the quick start guide, you can create an issue on our Github repository for bugs, enhancements, or other requests.
+If you encounter any issues while deploying the integration, you can create an issue on our Github repository for bugs, enhancements, or other requests.

 AWS Verified Access is an AWS product.
 As such, any questions or problems you experience with this service should be handled through a support ticket with AWS Support.